 The Dexter Avenue Church is an enduring symbol of hope and fellowship in the Heart of Dixie.
 Rev. Martin Luther King, Jr. began preaching his message of love and nonviolence from the pulpit of this redbrick church, where he served as pastor for six years.
-King also played a part in organizing some of the civil rights movement's earliest protests, including the 1956 Bus Boycott, from his basement office.
 Visitors can tour the historic landmark and learn more about King's legacy in Montgomery from the beautiful mural painted by a Dexter deacon.
 For information on worship times and guided tours, visit the church website.

 Steps from Dexter Avenue Church, Alabama's capitol building is an iconic landmark with a storied past.
 The first and only president of the Confederacy, Jefferson Davis, was inaugurated on the West Portico in 1861.
 A little over 100 years later, the third Selma to Montgomery protest march culminated in Dr. King's "How Long, Not Long" speech from the front staircase.
 These days, you can tour the restored building for free to marvel at the art and architecture.
 The Goat Hill Museum Store, named after the mound from which the capitol overlooks downtown Montgomery, specializes in Alabama-made goods.
 Stop in for a unique handicraft or one-of-a-kind souvenir.

 Though the Civil Rights Movement was well underway by December of 1955, Rosa Parks' arrest on a segregated bus was a catalyst for change in America.
-Retrace her historic commute with a visit to Court Square Fountain and the stop where she boarded the bus that would drive her into infamy.
+Retrace her historic commute with a visit to Court Square Fountain and the stop where she boarded the bus to infamy.
 A few steps away on the Troy University Campus, the Rosa Parks Library and Museum feature civil rights artwork and interactive exhibits for adults and children.
 You'll need ample time to appreciate the short films and informative displays.

 Montgomery's history is not without controversy.
 The city has been a stage for some of the most influential moments in American history.
-Alabama also claims ownership of its violent past, not to justify it, but to inform visitors to the dangers of racism and intolerance.
+Alabama also claims ownership of its violent past to inform visitors of the dangers of racism and intolerance.
 The National Memorial for Peace and Justice is a six-acre site that focuses on the black experience in the United States, from slavery to the modern-day civil rights era.
 Sculpture, art and stunning design tell the story of racial inequality to educate visitors and progress toward positive change.